-- You continue your normal job, but intend to set up a B&B in your house which you or your partner will run in parallel.
+- You continue your normal job and current home, but intend to set up a B&B in your French house which your partner will run in parallel.
 Is this allowed?
-Yes – because you have separate continuing income to fund the repayments.
+Yes – because you have separate continuing income to fund the repayments on both houses.
 The B&B is ancillary.

 - You are an established consultant and intend to set up a prestigious home office in an outbuilding.
 Is this allowed?
-Yes – you have separate continuing income to fund the repayments.
+Yes – you have separate continuing income to fund the repayments from your existing client base.
 It is not a material fact that you will be working from home.

 - You have an established business, running as a limited company with a need for extensive outbuildings.
 You decide to buy a property in France where you can co-locate your business to.
 Is this allowed?
 Yes – you have separate continuing income to fund the repayments.
 Your business is a separate legal entity (“personne morale” in French) which will continue to employ after you move.
 Provided you can meet the banks mortgage conditions using your spare space for the business is not material.

 - You decide to continue your career, move to France and start a new life.
-The plan is to set up a new business which you will start when you arrive and run from home.
-If the business succeeds you plan on giving up your old career after some months.
+The plan is to set up a new business which you will start after you arrive and run from home.
+If the business succeeds you plan on giving up your old career later.
 Is this allowed?
-Yes – but remember will still have the mortgage repayments to make if the venture fails.
+Yes – but remember you will still have the mortgage repayments to make if the venture fails.

 - You decide to give up your career, move to France and start a new home business when you arrive.
 Is this allowed?
 No – you will cease to have an existing income to repay the mortgage from.
 Read our French Business Finance page if the project which will be your sole source of income.